Akuli/jou/doc/json-building.md

 Some libraries (e.g. Gtk) call `setlocale()` automatically, and that can also cause this problem.
 Please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if you run into this.
+There is a similar problem with [parsing JSON](json-parsing.md#notes-about-numbers).

 ## Notes about strings